shavitush/bhoptimer/index.md

 !wr, !worldrecord - View the leaderboard of a map.
 Usage: !wr [map] !bwr, !bworldrecord, !bonusworldrecord - View the *bonus* leaderboard of a map.
 Usage: !bwr [map] !recent, !recentrecords, !rr - View the recent #1 times set.
+!pb, !time, !times - View a player's times on a specific map.

 Admin commands: (RCON flag)
 !delete, !deleterecord, !deleterecords - Opens a record deletion menu interface.
 !deletall - Deletes all the records for this map.
-!deletestylerecords - Deletes all the records for a style.
 ```

 ### shavit-zones (REQUIRED)
 The zones plugins handles everything related to map zones (such as start/end zone etc) and is necessary for `bhoptimer` to operate.
 Zones are trigger based and are very lightweight.

 The zones plugin includes some less common features such as: Multiple tracks (main/bonus), zone editing (after setup), snapping zones to walls/corners/grid, zone setup using the cursor's position, configurable sprite/colors for zone types, zone tracks (main/bonus - can be extended), manual adjustments of coordinates before confirmations, teleport zones, glitch zones, no-limit zones (for styles like 400-velocity), flat/3D boxes for zone rendering, an API and more.

-It also contains support for built-in map timers (KZ) and the [Fly](https://github.com/3331/fly) zoning standard.
+It also contains support for built-in map timers (KZ) and the [Fly](https://github.com/PMArkive/fly) zoning standard.

 ```
+Player commands:
+!set, !setstart, !ss, !sp, !startpoint - Set your current position as the teleport location on restart.
+!deletestart, !deletesetstart, !delss, !delsp - Delete your spawn point.
+!drawallzones, !drawzones - Draws all zones (if the server has the cvar for this enabled).

 Admin commands: (RCON flag)
-!zones, !mapzones - Opens the mapzones menu.
+!zones, !mapzones, !addzone - Opens the mapzones menu.
-!deletezone - Delete a mapzone.
+!deletezone, !delzone - Delete a mapzone.
 !deleteallzones - Delete all mapzones.
 !modifier - Changes the axis modifier for the zone editor.
 Usage: !modifier <number>
 !addspawn - Adds a custom spawn location.
 !delspawn - Deletes a custom spawn location.
 !zoneedit, !editzone, !modifyzone - Modify an existing zone.
 !setstart, !spawnpoint, !ss, !sp - Set your restart position & angles in a start zone.
+!tptozone - Teleport to a zone.

 Admin commands: (ROOT flag)
 !reloadzonesettings - Reloads the zone settings.
 ```

 ### shavit-chat
 The chat plugin manipulates chat messages sent by players.
 It includes custom chat names, tags, colors and all can be defined by the players/admins.
 Admins need the chat flag, or the "shavit_chat" override (good for a donator perk).
 There's a user-friendly command named !cchelp so the users can easily understand what's going on.
 In addition, it integrates with rankings and allows you to have titles for players according to their ranking, relative ranking or points in the server using !chatranks.

 ```